GoogleChromeLabs/bubblewrap/README.md

 - To get started with building an application using Bubblewrap, check the [Trusted Web Activity Quick Start Guide][1] or the [bubblewrap/cli](./packages/cli) documentation.

+## Getting started with GUI tools
+- If you are just getting started with APK generation from PWA, You might want to check [PWABuilder](https://www.pwabuilder.com/).
+This tool is powered by Bubblewrap and uses the same underlying core.

 ## Bubblewrap Components

 - **[bubblewrap/core](./packages/core):** a javascript library for generating, building and